Join us in Mumbai for the 2nd SingularityU India Summit

 Managing Partner, Blockchain Capital; Chair, Bitcoin Foundation

-Brock Pierce is a venture capitalist and entrepreneur with an extensive track record of founding, advising and investing in disruptive businesses.
-His level of domain knowledge and deep connections in gaming, Blockchain technology and the digital currency space are unparalleled.
-Mr. Pierce pioneered the market for digital currency in games and has raised more than $200 million for companies he founded.
-Brock is the founder of IMI Exchange (the world’s leading digital currency marketplace for games), ZAM (one of the world’s largest media properties for gamers) and IGE (the pioneer of digital currency in online games).
-He is faculty at the Singularity University and is a sought-after speaker who has spoken at the Milken Global Conference, Wired, INK, Stanford, USC, and UCLA.
-He attended the University of Southern California.
+Brock is a venture capitalist and entrepreneur with an extensive track record of founding, advising, and investing in disruptive businesses.
+His level of domain knowledge in gaming, blockchain technology and the digital currency space are unparalleled.
+He pioneered the market for digital currency in games and has raised more than $200 million for companies he founded.
+Brock is the founder of IMI Exchange, ZAM and IGE.
+He is a sought-after speaker who has spoken at the Milken Global Conference, Wired, INK, Stanford, USC, and UCLA.

 CTO and Founder of BlockCypher

 Matthieu is one of the foremost technical blockchain experts, having architected and implemented most of BlockCypher’s blockchain platform.
 BlockCypher’s web services enable blockchain applications to be built easily and reliably.
-He has architected many software systems at MommaZoo, C3, Intalio, BEA, Reef, BNP, and Societe Generale.
-Matthieu is a member and former VP at the Apache Software Foundation and has founded and mentored many different open source projects, from distributed databases to build tools.
+He has been the architect of many software systems at MommaZoo, C3, Intalio, BEA, Reef, BNP, and Societe Generale.
+Matthieu is a member and former VP of the Apache Software Foundation and has founded and mentored many different open source projects, from distributed databases to build tools.
 He holds a BS and MS in Computer Science and Artificial Intelligence from Ecole des Mines d'Ales.